In this Article

 Use of woodstoves, excessive incense, and heating sources like coal can cause smoke to accumulate in the air.
 The particulate matter in the smoke can get into your lungs when you breathe.

 4. Volatile Organic Compounds(VOCs)

-Hair spray, paint, glue, cleaning products, permanent markers, and upholstery can cause volatile organic compounds to be released into the air inside your home.
+Hair spray, paint, glue, cleaning products, permanent markers, upholstery, and household use of solid fuels can cause volatile organic compounds to be released into the air inside your home.

-Let us study the sources that result in this form of pollution and also the grave dangers that indoor air pollution causes in more extensive detail.
+Let us study the sources that cause indoor air pollution and also the grave dangers that indoor air pollution possesses in more extensive detail.

 3. House Paint